 7. Portal: Activate the client portal and set a password here.

-Project navigation
+Project tabs

 The tabs across the top allow you to interact with the client in different ways:

-• Invoices: Create and send one-time and recurring invoices.
+• Invoices: View, create, and send invoices.

 • Tasks: Add single tasks or task boards.